michael-lazar/jetforce/README.md

 ```

 Jetforce also supports TLS client certificates (both self-signed and CA verified).
-Connections made with a client certificate will have additional metadata included
+Requests that are made with client certificates will include additional
-in the request environment. ``REMOTE_USER`` will contain the subject common name,
-and ``TLS_CLIENT_HASH`` will contain a fingerprint that can be used for TOFU pinning.
+CGI/environment variables with information about the TLS connection.

 You can specify a CA for client validation with the ``--tls-cafile`` or ``--tls-capath``
 flags.
 Connections validated by the CA will have the ``TLS_CLIENT_VERIFIED`` environment